Signed in as:

 * In-person Capacity is capped at 20 members;

-* Virtual meeting participation will be offered to members, associate members, prospective members and special guests.
+* Virtual meeting participation is offered to members, associate members, prospective members and special guests.
 Please contact the chapter regent for more information.

 For more details, please contact our chapter regent at: JohnAlexanderNSDAR@gmail.com or 571-982-9633